bradrn/cabasa/README.md

 ## Installation

-As of this moment, there are no pre-build binaries to download; you will have to compile Cabasa from source.
+As of this moment, there are no pre-built binaries to download; you will have to compile Cabasa from source.
 For more details on how to do this, see [`BUILDING.md`](BUILDING.md).

 ## FAQs